Vhd ransomware removal instructions

-Vhd ransomware was discovered by Jirehlov Solace.
-Typically, software of this type is designed to encrypt victims files, rename them and create and/or display some ransom note or multiple notes.
-This ransomware renames encrypted files by appending the ".vhd" extension to their filenames.
-For instance, it renames "1.jpg" to "1.jpg.vhd", and so on.
-It changes file icons too.
-Vhd creates a ransom note which is a text file named "HowToDecrypt.txt".
+Discovered by Jirehlov Solace, Vhd is ransomware.
+Typically, software of this type is designed to encrypt victims files, rename them and create or display ransom messages.
+This ransomware renames encrypted files by appending the ".vhd" extension to filenames.
+For example, it renames "1.jpg" to "1.jpg.vhd", and so on.
+It also changes the file icons.
+Vhd creates a ransom message within a text file named "HowToDecrypt.txt".

-As explained in the "HowToDecrypt.txt" text file, the only way for victims to get their files back (decrypt data) is by using a unique decryption key.
-Its price depend on how fast victims will write Vhd's developers an email to email@example.com or firstname.lastname@example.org.
-It is mentioned that after three days decryption will become more complicated, however, it is not explained why.
-Either way, cyber criminals behind Vhd encourage victims to contact them as soon as possible.
-Typically, victims who contact ransomware developers receive instructions on how to pay a ransom/purchase a decryption software and/or key.
-As a rule, cyber criminals insist to be paid in Bitcoins or some other cryptocurrency.
-In one way or another, most of the times victims cannot decrypt their files without tools that only cyber criminals who designed ransomware have.
-Unfortunately, victims who pay a ransom usually get scammed - cyber criminals do not send them a decryption tool and/or key even after a transaction.
-In most cases victims can recover their files for free only if they have a backup of data that was created before ransomware attack.
-It is worthwhile to mention that files remain encrypted even after removal of ransomware.
-However, by uninstalling ransomware victims prevent it from causing any further data loss (encryptions).
+The "HowToDecrypt.txt" text file states that the only way for victims to retrieve their files (decrypt data) is using a unique decryption key, the cost of which depends on how quickly victims send an email to Vhd's developers using email@example.com or firstname.lastname@example.org.
+It is mentioned that, after three days, decryption becomes more complicated, however, it is not explained why.
+In any case, cyber criminals behind Vhd encourage victims to contact them immediately.
+Typically, victims who contact ransomware developers receive instructions about how to pay a ransom/purchase a decryption software/key.
+Generally, cyber criminals insist to be paid in Bitcoins or another cryptocurrency.
+Victims cannot decrypt their files without tools held only by the cyber criminals who designed the ransomware.
+Unfortunately, victims who pay the ransom are usually scammed - cyber criminals do not send any decryption tools/keys even after the transaction.
+In most cases, victims can recover their files free of charge only if they have a backup of data that was created before the ransomware attack.
+Note that files remain encrypted even after removal of ransomware, however, by uninstalling ransomware, victims prevent it from causing any further data loss (encryption).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are many more ransomware-type programs that are designed to encrypt victim's files and create ransom note in a form of text file or pop-up window too.
-In most cases the main differences between them are cryptographic algorithm (symmetric or asymmetric) that is used to encrypt data and price of a decryption.
-Here are some examples of other ransomware: Npsk, ProLock and Velar.
-There are not many cases where files can be decrypted without having to use tools that only developers of a particular ransomware have.
-In other words, files can be decrypted without their tools only if ransomware is not finished (has some bugs, flaws) and it does not happen often.
-Therefore, it is important to always have data backed up and keep it on unplugged storage device and/or remote server like Cloud.
+There are many more ransomware-type programs that are designed to encrypt victims' files and create ransom messages in the form of text files or pop-up windows.
+The main differences between them are cryptographic algorithm (symmetric or asymmetric) used to encrypt data and cost of decryption.
+Some examples of other ransomware programs are Npsk, ProLock and Velar.
+There are very few cases whereby files can be decrypted without tools held by the developers, unless the ransomware is not finished (contains bugs/flaws).
+Therefore, maintain backups on unplugged storage devices and/or remote servers such as Cloud.